biblibre/omeka-plugin-CsvImportPlus/README.md

 first.
 This process avoids many careless errors.
 To update metadata of a file, the column for the url ("File") should be removed.
 Files are ordered according to the list of files.
 Note : This process works only when original filenames are unique.
+So, the simplest is to set a unique identifier for files too.

 * Status page